 I found a couple more faces, but they were not James Rixon’s work.
 I’ve added them here anyway since this is a blog about grotesques or stone faces, as I prefer to call them!
 You’ll see more further down the page.

-A Special Discovery in Fonthill Bishop
+A Special Discovery in Fonthill Gifford

 Courtesy of the Tisbury History Society